SarderLab/IFTA_segmentation/README.md

 # IFTA_segmentation

-This repository contains shared materials for the JASN manuscript entitled Automated Computational Detection of Interstitial Fibrosis, Tubular Atrophy, and Glomerulosclerosis, submitted to JASN in November 2020.
-Shared materials include example whole slide images and their CNN segmented output, and codes and pretrained CNN  model to perform IFTA and glomerulosclerosis segmentation on new whole slide images.
+This readme contains information on accessing the shared materials for the JASN manuscript entitled Automated Computational Detection of Interstitial Fibrosis, Tubular Atrophy, and Glomerulosclerosis, submitted to JASN in November 2020.
+Shared materials include a pre-trained CNN model and corresponding codes to perform whole slide segmentation of IFTA and glomerulosclerosis on new renal biopsies.
+Also included are example whole slide images and their CNN segmented output.

 # Whole slide images